-The only way to heal from and reverse low thyroid is to correct the factors that caused the disease in the first place!
+The only way to heal from low thyroid is to correct the factors that caused the disease in the first place!
 Taking a thyroid replacement supplement might help you feel better in the short-term, but that approach does nothing to fix the circumstances that caused your thyroid metabolism to malfunction.

 The foundation of a functional medicine approach to any disease or imbalance is finding out WHY your body is not functioning properly; this means we must find the root cause.

 Below are the 4 hidden factors that are secretly damaging your thyroid!